Kitware/dive/client/README.md

 ### src/provides

-Provides a common, typed interface for components and composition functions to access singleton state like `trackMap`, `selectedTrackId`, and many others.
+Provides a common, typed interface for components and composition functions to access singleton state like `trackStore`, `selectedTrackId`, and many others.

 This pattern has similar trade-offs to Vuex; It makes component re-use with different state more difficult.
 The provide/inject style using typed functions provides similar type safety and DRY advantages while allowing downstream library consumers to wrap and customize state, such as with chained computed properties.